davekinkead/thesis/paper.coffee.md

       "##{red}00#{blue}"

-To graphically represent school enrollment, we create a guasian overlay so all students in the same school clump together.
+To display students and indicate school enrolment by student proximity, we create a guasian overlay so all students in the same school clump together.
+Each student is assigned a randomised position centred on their school.

-    gausian = (range) ->
-      Math.random()*range/8 + Math.random()*range/8 + Math.random()*range/8 - range/4

-Finally, we need a way to update the position of the students on a cartisian plane.

     render = (simulation) ->